Mr-Destructive/techstructive-blog/_posts/2021-09-19-Techstructive-blog.md

 ## Conclusion

-Phew! that took a while to finish.
+Phew!
+That took a while to finish.
 But hey!
 Thanks a lot for reading till here.
 I hope you got my thoughts about the scope of this blog.
 I owe to continue this blogging journey in the future and improve my as well as the reader's skills and experience.

 Well, until then HAPPY CODING :)